A program may have a lot of unused code and data. There can be many reasons:

 GNU ld does not support garbage collecting SHF_MERGE

 entry can be omitted.
-GNU ld does not implement this (PR24836).
+GNU ld does

-You can dump discarded sections with --print-gc-sections
+You can print discarded sections with

 .